umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Forms-in-the-Database/index.md

 ## How to enable storing Forms definitions in the database

-Follow these steps, in order to perstist Umbraco Forms definitions in the database:
+Follow these steps, in order to persist Umbraco Forms definitions in the database:

 1. [Upgrade to at least Umbraco Forms version 8.5.2](../../Installation/ManualUpgrade)
 2. Open the configuration file `App_Plugins\UmbracoForms\UmbracoForms.config`